 You get to contribute now, tax-free, and then the money is taxed when you withdraw it.

-The tax-free nature of contributions gives you a larger principal amount in your account, which means you’ll have a larger sum of money accruing compound interest.
+The tax-free nature of contributions gives you a larger principal amount in your account, which means you’ll have a larger sum of money earning returns.
 It’s important to remember that you will have to pay taxes on the money, eventually, when you withdraw it.

 What Are the Limitations?